 Stilgherrian is a freelance journalist and commentator who covers the politics of the internet and the way it’s changing power relationships at every level of society.
 He’s particularly interested in internet policy, cybersecurity, privacy, cybercrime and hoovering up bulldust.
 But that’s far from all he’s interested in.

-He also makes terrible podcasts about politics, international affairs, and other topics.
-You can hire him to help you make yours.
-Or to help you write and stuff.
+You can hire him to help you make your own podcasts.
+Or he can help you write and stuff.

 Latest Blog Posts